 As for the personalization part, once you know your inner element (e.g., yin water or yang earth) thanks to the handy link above, The Harmonist can guide you to a scent based on the area of your life you want to enhance.
 Those areas are wisdom, creativity, prosperity, socialization, and seduction.
 Think of it as a scent-oriented horoscope of sorts.

 The actual act of smelling each of the fragrances is an experience in and of itself.
 There is no spritzing a scent on a fragrance card or, worse yet, into the air—how gauche.
 No, The Harmonist houses each of its scents in glass spheres with circular cutouts, which you lean over to inhale and experience the depth of each one.
 And they are good.
 As someone who hoards fragrances both mass and niche (but mostly niche), I was blown away by how layered and distinct each scent was, and how the yin and yang to each element were both opposite but complementary.
-My favorites were the Hypnotizing Fire (yin fire), a warm, flickering blend of rose, patchouli, and vanilla; and the Metal Flower (yin metal), a gleaming, flinty mix of three different types of rose.
+My favorites were the Hypnotizing Fire ($225), a warm, flickering blend of rose, patchouli, and vanilla that represented yin fire; and the Metal Flower ($225), a gleaming, flinty mix of three different types of rose to express yin metal.

 Would you wear a fragrance to balance your feng shui?
 What’s your favorite niche fragrance line!
 Tell me below!